JoeyHendricks/python-benchmark-harness/README.md

 ```
 ### Regression Testing

-Besides testing if your code does not breach any boundaries.
+Besides testing if your code does not breach any boundaries, it is also possible to verify that there is no regression
-It is also possible to verify that there is no regression between the current benchmark and a previous baseline.
+between the current benchmark and a previous baseline.
-How to create such a test can be found in the snippet below.
+The method for creating such a test can be found in the snippet below.

 ```python
 from QuickPotato.inspect.intrusive import unit_performance_test as upt